silentorb/marloth-story/books/fairytale/part4.md

 He knew that if they wanted they could easily tear him to pieces.
 As he came within earshot he could hear them talking about Jakob Damond's Toye Shoppe.
-Apparently it had just appeared in the City and was scheduled to open its doors the next day.
+Apparently it had just appeared in the City and was scheduled to open its doors soon.

 James tried to blend in with the fringe of the crowd, but the moment he stepped near enough to be noticed everyone backed away and focused all their attention on him.
-Any conversation that had been going on abruptly ceased except for whispering near the back of the crowd.
+Any conversations abruptly ceased except for whispering near the back of the crowd.
 Ivy stepped forward and introduced herself.
 Then she asked him who he was.